 Birding Specials Treats for Avid Birders

-(NE) near-endemic = lives in South Africa and neighboring countries- Acacia pied barbet
+(NE) near-endemic = most of the global population is resident in South Africa- Acacia pied barbet

 - African red-eyed bulbul